-Advantages of Living in a 55+ Community
+Advantages of Living in an Independent Living Community

 Many active adult communities are located on the same campus as other senior housing accommodations—such as independent living, assisted living, and dementia care units—which gives you peace of mind that you will be able to stay in one general location, even if your physical or mental needs change in the future.

-How to Pick a 55+ Community
+How to Pick an Independent Living Community

-When it comes time to select the right 55 plus community in Washington State, it may be challenging to know exactly what you’re looking for—and all retirement communities may seem more or less the same at first glance.
+When it comes time to select the right independent living community in Washington State, it may be challenging to know exactly what you’re looking for—and all retirement communities may seem more or less the same at first glance.
 However, while senior living communities offer similar types of services, they also differ in various ways, such as what’s included in your monthly fee, their dining services, the types of care services they offer, and the extent of their community programming.

 When researching and choosing the best community for you or your loved one, five important factors to take into consideration include: